 It’s time for fans of home decorating and renovation channels to rejoice!
 A little DIY can add up to big savings for those willing to put in the sweat equity.

-Construction cost per square foot averages $150-$200, with luxury builds coming in at $500/sq. foot, or more.
-For example, shaving just 300 square feet from an 1,800 square foot plan and electing an open design yields a savings of nearly $60,000!
+Construction cost per square foot averages $150-$200, with luxury builds coming in at $500/sq. foot or more.
+For example, shaving just 300 square feet from a 1,800-square-foot plan and electing an open design yields savings of nearly $60,000!
 By optimizing flow and design, you might be surprised at the options to make a smaller home feel big, and the cost savings can be substantial.

-If the budget is nearing its max, a good cost savings option is to select base model fixtures and finishes, and upgrade later.
+If the budget is nearing its max, a good cost savings option when saving for a house is to select base model fixtures and finishes and upgrade later.
 A basic appliance and light fixtures package can easily be upgraded at a later date to help stretch the budget.

 With a bit of planning and creativity, it’s entirely possible to realize sizable cost savings for your dream home!